-Where available, AEMO will apply transmission line ratings traces to better account for the transfer capability on transmission lines, particularly during high demand periods.
-These transmission line rating traces are developed by building a regression between weather observations at location along the transmission line and the measured line rating in historical data.
-The actual weather observations from the reference years will then be processed through this regression to develop forward-looking line traces for each reference year.
+The actual weather observations from the reference years will then be processed through this model to develop forward-looking line traces for each reference year, which is then further adjusted to reflect the impact of increasing temperatures over the forecast horizon on line ratings.
+The climate change factor implemented aligns with the scenario specified where relevant.
 The line ratings are used as an input into the right-hand-side (RHS) of the constraint equations calculated and described in Section 3.2.
 Lines with static line ratings utilise constraints that are not influenced by time-varying traces.